How much sleep do teenagers need?

 Why is sleep so important for teenagers?

-- pay attention and concentrate
+- pay attention and concentrate at school

 - learn and remember

-- manage their moods
+- regulate their moods and maintain healthy relationships

-- eat a balanced diet and maintain a healthy weight
+- maintain a healthy weight

 - look after their mental health

-- worries about friendships, relationships and family life
+- worries about friendships, relationships, and family life

 - after-school jobs